tl;dr/summary: Dore is a more gay-male raunchier version of Folsom. See you there.

 You can always find the latest at andymatic.com/dore – just tell friends “it’s at andy matic dot com slash dore” – easy to remember!

-Party grid for the weekend (so far) below: (compare to 2019 grid)
+Party grid for the weekend (so far!): (compare to last year)

 Up Your Alley?
 Dore?
 Dore Alley?